 What is STEM and why is Lakeville Area Public Schools asking for funding to support it?

 STEM is an interdisciplinary approach to learning and teaching that combines science, technology, engineering, and math.
 STEM classes focus on problem solving real-world issues by working on projects using real-world tools and experiences.
-One reason we are asking for the funding is because STEM was one of the top three areas that our community and parent stakeholders asked us to pursue during the last levy and now again.
+One reason we are asking for the funding is because STEM was one of the top three areas that our community and parent stakeholders cited STEM as being important to them.
 In addition, STEM is the fastest growing job market.
 Over the last 10 years, growth in STEM jobs was three times faster than non-STEM jobs.
 Eighteen out of the 20 fastest growing occupations will be tied to the STEM disciplines.
 (Source: DEED) Eleven percent of new job growth from 2009-2019 in Minnesota will come from STEM occupations.

 What will the STEM funding provide?

 As a result of the last levy, we added STEAM (or STEM with A added for art design) to the elementary classrooms in first through fifth grade.
 Each student worked directly with a highly-trained STEAM specialist.
 Our students are learning through a hands-on, problem-based curriculum entitled Engineering is Elementary from Boston University.
 All students have access to it.
 We are asking for funding to expand programming and to replenish materials used each year.